 The comedy talent that you have right now and have developed over years of interactions with others is a combination of many things – your natural comedy timing is simply one of those things that works in conjunction with:

 - The speed at which you talk

 - The way you physically express yourself when you talk

 - The voice tone and inflection variations you use when you talk

 When you make the decision to take a shot at stand-up comedy, the LAST thing you want to do is to try to “learn” some sort of comedy timing that is outside the natural comedy timing you already have and use everyday when you cause others to laugh.

-What you DO want to do is to learn to use and apply the natural comedy timing you have as it relates to the environment you are talking in — on with more people, monologue presentation, premeditated punchline injections, etc.
+What you DO want to do is to learn to use and apply the natural comedy timing you have as it relates to the environment you are talking in — only with more people, monologue presentation, premeditated punchline injections, etc.

 So having great comedy timing as a comedian is a combination of applied knowledge and experience beyond simply knowing that you need to start and stop talking relative to the audience laughter generated (which there is a specific technique for that regardless of audience size).